Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

 \section{Introduction}

-We consider sequences of holomorphic maps $F_n: U \to U_n, n\in\N,$ between simply connected domains, and prove several results concerning the relationship between sequences $(F_n(z))$, where~$z$ is an interior point of $U$ and $(F_n(\zeta))$, where $\zeta$ lies in the {\it boundary} of $U$.
-Of course, in general, the maps $F_n$ are not defined on the boundary of~$U$ but we shall define a `radial extension' of $F_n$ which in many cases exists at almost all boundary points, with respect to harmonic measure -- in this situation we say that $F_n$ has a `full radial extension' to $\partial U$.
-We discuss radial extensions in detail in Section~\ref{prelims}.
+We consider sequences of holomorphic maps $F_n: U \to U_n, n\in\N,$ between proper, simply connected domains, and prove results concerning the relationship between sequences $(F_n(z))$, where~$z$ is an interior point of $U$ and $(F_n(\zeta))$, where $\zeta$ lies in the {\it boundary} of $U$.
+In general, the maps $F_n$ are not defined on the boundary of~$U$ but we shall introduce a `radial extension' of $F_n$ which in many cases exists at almost all boundary points, with respect to harmonic measure -- in this situation we say that $F_n$ has a `full radial extension' to $\partial U$; see Section~\ref{prelims} for the details.
 For simplicity, we use the notation $F_n$ to refer also to the extension of our original map at these boundary points.
-We assume throughout the paper that simply connected domains are proper subsets of the complex plane.

-An important case of our general setting is non-autonomous dynamical systems, where $F_n=f_n\circ \cdots\circ f_1$ is a {\it forward composition} of holomorphic maps $f_n: U_{n-1} \to U_n$, $n\in\N$, where $U=U_0$; some additional results hold in this case that are not true for general sequences.
-In the case that $F_n$ is a forward composition, our results concern the relationship between {\it orbits} of interior points and orbits of boundary points.
-For simplicity, we describe the sequence of images $(F_n(z)$), where $z\in U$ or $z\in \partial U$, as an {\it orbit} irrespective of whether or not $F_n$ is defined by forward composition.

-There are several natural questions which we address: does the behaviour of interior orbits determine the behaviour of boundary orbits (and vice-versa)?
-If all interior orbits approach the boundary, then do they approach the orbit of a particular point on the boundary and, if so, how large is the set of boundary points with similar limiting behaviour?
-These and other related questions are investigated in this paper.
+In this general setting, we describe the sequence of images $(F_n(z)$), where $z\in U$ or $z\in \partial U$, as an {\it orbit}.
+There are several natural questions about such orbits: does the behaviour of interior orbits determine the behaviour of boundary orbits (and vice-versa)?
+If all interior orbits approach the boundary, then do they approach the orbit of a particular boundary point and, if so, how large is the set of boundary points with similar limiting behaviour?

-A particular type of non-autonomous dynamical system arises in the case that $U$ is a {\it wandering domain} of a holomorphic map $f$ and $F_n$ is the $n$-th iterate $f^n$.
-In fact, obtaining a better understanding of the boundary dynamics for such domains was the original motivation for this paper.
-We refer, for example, to \cite{bergweiler93,Carleson-Gamelin} for background on holomorphic dynamics.
-The iteration of~$f$ induces a partition of the complex plane into two completely invariant sets: the {\em Fatou set} $F(f)$, on which the sequence $(f^n)$ forms a normal family and its complement, the {\em Julia set} $J(f)$, a closed fractal set where chaotic dynamics occur.
-There is an induced dynamics on the set of connected components of the Fatou set, called {\em Fatou components}, since they map amongst themselves.
-A Fatou component $U$ is {\em wandering} if $f^n(U)\cap f^m(U)=\emptyset$ for all $n\neq m$ and {\em (pre)periodic} otherwise.